Trump urges Iran to talk over nuclear program, cannot rule out military action

 He added: “They should call.
 If they do, we’re open to talk to them.”

+“He’s wrong about the facts, wrong about the law, and sadly he’s been wrong about how to use diplomacy to keep America safe,” the spokesman said.
+“We’d hope the president would focus on solving foreign policy problems for America instead of attacking his predecessors for theater.”

-Reporting by Steve Holland in Washington; Editing by James Dalgleish
+Reporting by Steve Holland in Washington; Editing by Susan Thomas and James Dalgleish